dsa-ou/allowed/docs/usage.md

 ### Extra checks

-To check if the attribute access `variable.method` is allowed, `allowed` needs to know the type of `variable`.
-For that purpose, it uses the `pytype` type checker, if it's installed and the Python version is 3.10.
+To check method calls of the form `variable.method(...)`, we must know the type of `variable`.
+For that purpose, `allowed` uses the `pytype` type checker, if it's installed and the Python version is 3.10.

-By default, `allowed` skips method call checks because they slow down the process.
+By default, `allowed` does _not_ check method calls because it slows down the process.
-You can enable these checks with option `-m` or `--methods`, for example
+You can enable these checks with option `-m` or `--methods`.
+For example,
 ```bash
 python allowed.py -m sample.py
 ```